Skip to main contentSkip to search barSkip to navigationSkip to footer

 Study structure

-The full-time programme can be completed in six semesters (3 years).
+The full-time programme is available in Olten only and can be completed in six semesters (3 years).
 Students complete 30 ECTs per semester.

 The part-time program can be completed in eight semesters (4 years).
 Our part-time mode is designed for those students that either pursue a professional career, raise a family or have a care-commitment.
 If you work more than 50%, you can accredit this through written work (Work Experience) with up to 15 ECTS.